Private Network Access update: Introducing a deprecation trial

-Origin-Trial: $token header on responses.
-Note that this header need only be set on main resource and navigation responses, and then only when the resulting document will make use of the deprecated feature.
+Origin-Trial: $tokento your response header.
+This response header need only be set on main resource and navigation responses when the resulting document makes use of the deprecated feature.
 It is useless (though harmless) to attach this header to subresource responses.

 Since this trial must be enabled or disabled before a document is allowed to make any requests, it cannot be enabled through a